arazabishov/pvec-rs/web-vis/README.md

   <sub>Built with 🦀🕸 by <a href="https://rustwasm.github.io/">The Rust and WebAssembly Working Group</a></sub>
 </div>

+## Read before proceeding

+When installing `wasm-pack` and friends on Apple Silicon machine, simply go for Rosetta 2 translation layer.
+That will save you a lot of headache!

 ## About

 [**📚 Read this template tutorial! 📚**][template-docs]